assyrianic/Tagha/README.md

 * function call and return opcodes automatically execute function prologues and epilogues.
 * little-endian format (only).
 * small.
 The runtime environment static library is only ~30kb.
-* Tagha is not natively threaded, this is by design, this is so any developer can thread Tagha in anyway you wish whether by having a single VM instance run multiple scripts in a multi-threaded, managed way OR have an array of Tagha VM instances each running their own scripts in a threaded manner.
+* Tagha is not natively threaded, this is by design, this is so any developer can thread Tagha in anyway they wish whether by having a single VM instance run multiple scripts in a multi-threaded way OR use an array of Tagha VM instances each running their own scripts in a threaded manner.
 * Speed, tagha is very fast for a virtual machine that does not use a JIT.

 # How to Build Tagha